 Paul William McKim (1931-)

 Paul McKim was born in New Albany, Indiana in 1931.
 Following service in the US Navy (1951-55), he attended the University of Indiana.
 McKim earned his Bachelor’s of Architecture in 1961 shortly after receiving the Early Prize (in 1960) and James White Memorial Prize (1961).
 Shortly after moving to San Diego he established Paul McKim & Associates and joined the local chapter of the AIA (both in 1963-64).
 McKim’s office was in Lloyd Ruocco’s Design Center on Fifth Avenue along with a host of other design talent.
+While at the Design Center Bruce Damon and Dick Bundy worked alongside him.
 Paul served as a visiting lecturer for the San Diego State College School of Environmental Design (1967-68) followed by his Board of Directors position for the San Diego Chapter of the AIA (1968-69).

 McKim would earn an Award of Merit (San Diego, AIA) in 1966; and Honorable Mention from AIA-House &.
 Home Magazine (1967); an Excellence for Design Award from Architectural Record Houses (1968); an Award of Merit from the AIA-Sunset Magazine (1969) all for the McKim Residence.
 McKim’s house hosted vertically stripped windows, and floor-to-ceiling glass facing its courtyard showcasing Richard Neutra’s influence on McKim’s work.
 The architect was also awarded an Award of Merit for his Gauthier Residence from the San Diego Chapter of the AIA in 1968.